mjunior-NMR/NMRproc/README.md

 # NMRproc
-A repository for solid-state NMR simulations and processing
+A repository a python package with modules and scripts for solid-state NMR processing and simulation.
+### Work in progress!!! ###